 Dorner, Lenzing

 Lenzing will use blockchain technology to support its TENCEL branded fiber business, ensuring complete transparency and traceability for brands and consumers of its fibers in the finished garment.
-Lenzing decided to join the platform of the Hong Kongbased technology company TextileGenesis to accomplish this ambition.
-The blockchain technology enables brands and consumers to identify TENCEL branded fibers across each production and distribution step from fiber to retail – of the finished garment or home textiles.
+Lenzing decided to join the platform of the Hong Kong-based technology company TextileGenesis to accomplish this ambition.
+The blockchain technology enables brands and consumers to identify TENCEL branded fibers across each production and distribution step – from fiber to retail – of the finished garment or home textiles.
 The technology also allows consumers to verify the garment composition and the underlying textile supply chain at the point of sale simply by scanning the barcode with a mobile device.

 Alon, Security Matters Ltd.